splewis/get5/documentation/docs/veto.md

 !!! info "Legend"

-    To make the table easier to read, we'll use icons instead of strings to illustrate:
+    To make the table easier to read, we'll use icons instead of strings to illustrate.

     :one: :white_check_mark: :octicons-dash-16: `team1_pick`